kibinesh/lesson3_VersionControl/README.md

 (Kibinesh Fulas)

 ## Project Description:
 (This websites summarizes the version control systems that were covered in lesson 3.
-Git Repository and its command is discussed in detail)
+Local and Remote Git Repositories and their command is discussed in detail)
 ## View Project
 https://kibinesh.github.io/lesson3_VersionControl/

 ## Lessons Learned in the Assignment:
-1. (What version control is and its eveolution over time .)
+1. (What version control is and its evolution overtime.)
 2. (Git version control and its command.)
 3. (How to set up GitHub account and link it to Cloud 9 development environment.)